A Natural Solution to Eroding Shorelines

 - Improves water quality by filtering out pollutants and providing a nursery habitat for fish.

-- Increased storm resilience.
-Living shorelines can help to reduce the damage caused by storms by absorbing wave energy and providing a buffer between the water and the shoreline.
+- Increases storm resilience.
+Living shorelines can help to reduce the damage caused by storms for the same reasons they help reduce erosion.

-- Reduced maintenance costs.
-Living shorelines require less maintenance than traditional hard armoring methods, such as seawalls and bulkheads.
+- Reduces maintenance costs.
+Living shorelines require less maintenance than traditional hard armoring methods such as seawalls and bulkheads.

-- More cost effective per linear foot when compared to seawalls and bulkheads.
+- Reduces installation costs.
+More cost effective per linear foot when compared with seawalls and bulkheads.